luxiangnk/Ulendo-Instruction/README.rst

 	$ ./main

-- Push the button of your printer, and select "Print with Ulendo->Start".
+- Select "Print with Ulendo->Start" from your printer's screen.

-- The code will check the license first and it will takes several seconds before printing.
+- The code will check the license first and it will take several seconds before printing.

-- You can read the comments in the codes if you want to call the APIs from the shared object file.
+- You can read the comments in the code if you want to call the APIs from the shared object file.

-- If you want to change the Gcode, you can put your Gcode in the "RPI/Gcodes/Printing/" and make sure there is only one Gcode file in the folder.
+- If you want to change the Gcode, you can put your own Gcode in the folder of "RPI/Gcodes/Printing/" and make sure there is only one Gcode file in the folder.

-- If you want to change the printing parameters, you can push the printer's button and select "Print with Ulendo->Setting".
+- If you want to change printing parameters, you select "Print with Ulendo->Setting" from the printer's screen.

 About LPFBS